Health Encyclopedia

 Overview

 Young children can easily choke on everyday objects and food.
-You can help prevent your child from choking by offering the right kinds of foods, teaching your child safe eating habits, and keeping an eye out for choking hazards.
+You can help prevent your child from choking by offering the right kinds of foods, teaching your child safe eating habits, and keeping an eye out for choking hazards, such as small toys, batteries, or magnets.

 How can you care for your child at home?